EXPLORE CARDIFF UNIVERSITY

 Three Research Themes organise our activities into distinct Research Groups:

-Committed to research projects with real societal impact, the School is also engaged in a number of large-scale, cross-institutional and interdisciplinary programmes, including the Climate Change Consortium of Wales (C3W), the Severn Estuary Gateway, the Great Western Four (GW4+) Doctoral Training Partnership, and Cardiff's Sustainable Places Research Institute.
+Committed to research projects with real societal impact, the School is also engaged in a number of large-scale, cross-institutional and interdisciplinary programmes, including the Climate Change Consortium of Wales (C3W), the Severn Estuary Gateway, the Great Western Four (GW4+) Doctoral Training Partnership, Cardiff's Sustainable Places Research Institute, and the new Africa Geoscience Initiative.